Welcome to Lower Key

 Art, DT and Music

-In outdoor Games we will develop cricket skills whilst indoors we will be develop our dance skills.
+In outdoor Games we will develop athletics skills whilst indoors we will be develop our dance skills.

-In RE finish looking at the Easter story and the impact it has on Christian's.
-We will be looking at Islam and find out why the Qur'an is special and have a go at writing our names in Arabic.
+In RE we will continue looking at Islam and find out more about The Mosque and have a go at writing our names in Arabic.
+We will visit a Mosque so that the children can compare features of a Mosque to features of Church.
 The children will also compare Islam prayer beads to rosaries.